Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 ## Moving On...
 What else is needed?

-Unfortunately the cluster radius change adds a lot of new edge cases
+Unfortunately the cluster radius change adds a lot of new edge cases.<br>We'll need to add these feature to resolve them.

 > [!Example] Point weight interpolation
 > Sounds teleporting their location happens lot more now and will be very noticable.